How Video Compression Works

 - No upload wait: You skip the upload step entirely, which saves significant time for large files on slow connections

-- No file size limits: Since there is no upload, the tool can process files of any size your browser can handle
+- No hard upload cap: Since there is no upload, the practical limit is whatever your browser and device memory can handle

 - Real-time preview: See how compression settings affect quality before committing to the full export